Kara Wilson: Acting

-In 1993 Wilson co-wrote and performed "The Story of Robert Burns", a programme of songs, verse and anecdotes about the Scottish poet.
+In 1993, Wilson co-wrote and performed "The Story of Robert Burns", a programme of songs, verse and anecdotes about the Scottish poet.
 In 1994 she wrote and performed "The Young Pretender," the story of Bonnie Prince Charlie, and took this production to the Borders Festival in Scotland in October 1995 with her daughter.

+In 1999, Wilson performed in the one-woman show Deco Diva, about art deco artist Tamara de Lempicka, which played in New York and at the Edinburgh Festival Fringe.

 As an artist

 Wilson took up painting and studied at Camden Arts Centre where she remained off and on for ten years.
 In recent years she has had several exhibitions of her paintings, including one at the Netherbow at the Edinburgh Festival.
 In 1992 she exhibited with other artists at the Hooper Gallery, St John's Wood and in 1993 at the Wabe Gallery, Hampstead.

 Personal life

 Wilson was educated at The Park School in Glasgow, and later majored in psychology at the University of Glasgow.

 Wilson married fellow Scottish actor Tom Conti in 1967, and the couple have a daughter, the actress and ventriloquist Nina Conti, born to the couple in 1973.